armory/docs/content/en/scale-agent/install/quickstart.md

 Navigate to the `spinnaker-kustomize-patches/targets/kubernetes/scale-agent/` directory.

-Note: the files in the repo don't enable the Clouddriver Account Management API or Dynamic Accounts in the plugin
+Note: the files in the repo don't enable the Clouddriver Account Management API or have all the dynamic accounts settings in the plugin config

 explain what each file we use is for

 user needs to update the password values in

+kubectl -n spinnaker get spinsvc && echo && kubectl -n spinnaker get pods

 ## {{% heading "nextSteps" %}}